perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 ```
 making system services (sol.service and systuner.service) and the startup script.

-this is the solana-validator start up shell script which the system service (sol.service) will refernce
+this is the solana-validator start up shell script which the system service (sol.service) will reference
 ```
-sudo vim ~/start-validator.sh
+sudo nano ~/start-validator.sh
 ```
 dump this into start-validator.sh: